Signed in as:

 The rolling hills of the Palouse offer a unique agricultural experience for local farmers.
 In the spring, the loess hills are bright green and speckled with an array of beautiful wildflowers.
 Before harvest in the fall, the hills are brushed with the golden colors of ripe crops, and some fields are filled with bright yellow canola.
 Area crops include wheat, barley, peas, lentils, chickpeas, garbanzo beans, and canola.
 Peas, lentils and chickpeas have been grown on the Palouse for over 100 years, generally as rotation crops with wheat.
 Farmers appreciate the special nitrogen-fixing properties of these three crops, whose roots gathenitrogen from the air and fix it into the soil surrounding the roots.
 This natural process helps reduce the farmers' dependence on commercial fertilizers, and this nitrogen benefit remains even after harvest, giving a boost to the wheat crop that is planted on that same field in the next season." - Moscow Chamber of Commerce

-It began in 1993, when alpacas were featured on the Today Show.
-Joyce Gray had to have one.
-One turned into ten, and today we are almost to fifty!
-We were the second alpaca farm in Idaho.
-Now there are many farms scattered throughout the state and even more dot the other 49 states.
+Our story began in 1993 when alpacas were featured on the Today Show.
+My grandmother, Joyce Gray—my beloved "Nana"—decided she simply had to have one.
+One alpaca quickly became ten, and before long our herd continued to grow.
+We were the second alpaca farm in Idaho, and today alpaca farms can be found across the state and throughout the c

-It began in 1993, when alpacas were featured on the Today Show.
-Joyce Gray had to have one.
-One turned into ten, and today we are almost to fifty!
-We were the second alpaca farm in Idaho.
-Now there are many farms scattered throughout the state and even more dot the other 49 states.
+Our story began in 1993 when alpacas were featured on the Today Show.
+My grandmother, Joyce Gray—my beloved "Nana"—decided she simply had to have one.
+One alpaca quickly became ten, and before long our herd continued to grow.
+We were the second alpaca farm in Idaho, and today alpaca farms can be found across the state and throughout the country.

-In 2002, my world changed.
-Nana passed away from brain cancer.
-We downsized our herd, closed the store, and life changed dramatically.
-I grew up, got married, and moved away.
+In 2002, our family experienced a heartbreaking loss when Nana passed away after battling brain cancer.
+We downsized the herd, closed the store, and life changed in ways we never expected.
+As the years passed, I grew up, got married, and moved away.

-A joke was made by me, in July 2015, that we should buy Papa and Karil out and let them "retire".
-The joke became reality later that year, and Grazing Hills Alpacas is now our life and a dream come true!
+In July 2015, I jokingly suggested that we should buy Papa and Karil out so they could finally "retire."
+What started as a joke became reality later that year, and Grazing Hills Alpacas became our family's dream come true.

 Grazing Hills Ranch